Vermeille/Torchelie/README.md

 Torchélie is a set of tools for pyTorch.
 It includes losses, optimizers, algorithms, utils, layers, models and training loops.

-Torchelie is currently very API unstable.
-Test at your own risks, and you should expect to update often and have many breaking changes, especially in high level features.

 Feedback is absolutely welcome.

 You may want to [read the detailed docs](https://readthedocs.org/projects/torchelie/)